Chethan-Mns/Music_Genre/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the code for your own purposes.

-Customize the README further to include any additional information or details specific to your project.